 Making sure you have a fleshed out and realistic budget in place can also help you make better financial decisions, with a credit card and in general.

 Credit Cards and Friends Don’t Mix

-New credit card users may be tempted to let someone else use their card or put some purchases on their card.
+New credit card users may be tempted to let someone else use their card or put some purchases on their card such as buying expensive items like an engagement ring or a car.
 This temptation is especially strong when you’re the first of your friends to have a credit card.
 Be careful.

 When it comes to loaning a friend the money for a purchase by putting it on your credit card, just remember that you have to pay up when the bill is due, whether or not your friend has paid you back.
 Consider how much you trust this friend financially and whether you could still pay the bill if your friend fell short of being able to pay you back.